-Representatives from Study Groups 13 and 17 as well as a number of key relevant external bodies participated in nine meetings of the JCA-IdM, where 42 documents were handled, and significant coordination was accomplished among study groups and a variety of external standards bodies.
+Representatives from Study Groups 13 and 17 as well as a number of key relevant external bodies participated in ten meetings of the JCA-IdM, where 44 documents were handled, and significant coordination was accomplished among study groups and a variety of external standards bodies.
 Overall, participation at the JCA-IdM meetings was very good and significant progress was made.
 Some of the external standards bodies that participated in the JCA-IdM meetings were: ISO/IEC JTC 1/SC 27/WG5, ETSI/ISG, ENISA, OASIS/IdCloud TC, OASIS Trust Elevation TC, OASIS IBOPS, OpenID Foundation, FIDO Alliance, OASIS TC IBOPS, Kantara Initiative, American Bar Association, GLEIF, STORK 2.0 project, and UPU.

-SG17 approved qualification of the OpenID Foundation according to Recommendations ITU-T A.4 and A.5.
+SG17 approved qualification of the OpenID Foundation according to Recommendations ITU-T A.4 and A.5, and initated A.4 and A.5 qualifications for FIDO Alliance.

 A WIKI with the IdM Roadmap has been launched on the SG17 web page that provides a compilation of existing and on-going IdM standards globally.
 This IdM Roadmap reflects coordination with other SDOs and fora on identity management and helps to avoid duplication of work.